-F Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ PVC piping where seen and appeared in serviceable condition but were not tested.
+F Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.

 Heating and hot water

 Repair category 1

-Notes There is an electrical heating system provided which appeared in fair condition consistent with age.
+Notes There is an electrical heating system provided.
 This was not tested.